 In life, he was the champion of the poor – “the voice of the voiceless.”
 In death, he became a symbol of the power of truth over the forces of oppression; “Let my blood be a seed of freedom… Let my death; if it is accepted by God, be for the liberation of my people and as a witness of hope in the future.”

-In 2015, Romero was beatified by Pope Francis, the penultimate step to sainthood in the Roman Catholic Church.
-His Cathedral statue is included in the Human Rights Porch, alongside Archbishop Oscar Romero, Eleanor Roosevelt, Mother Teresa and others.
+On Oct.
+14, 2018, Archbishop Romero was canonized as a saint in the Roman Catholic Church by Pope Francis.
+His statue is included in the Cathedral’s Human Rights Porch, alongside Eleanor Roosevelt, Bishop John Walker, Mother Teresa and others.